loginom/admin-guide-l10n/data-en/integrator/setup.md

 For the second test option — go to the following link: URL: `http://<Server>/lgi/service.svc/rest/help`.

-Loginom Integrator must give a page with the REST service operation description.
+The Loginom Integrator must give a page with the REST service operation description.

 When installing a product for these URLs in the "Start" menu Windows `All programs\Loginom 6\Integrator` the following shortcuts are added: the *"WSDL service description"* and *"REST service description"*.